 The Company records all highly liquid securities with three months or less from date of purchase to maturity as cash equivalents and consists mainly of certificate of deposits, money market funds and U.S. Treasuries.
-Short-term marketable securities consist of certificates of deposit that are FDIC insured with original maturities of more than three months at the date of purchase and less than one year from the date of the balance sheet.
+Short-term marketable securities consist of certificates of deposit (CDs) that are FDIC insured and municipal bonds with original maturities of more than three months at the date of purchase regardless of the maturity date as the Company views its available-for-sale portfolio as available for use in its current operations.
+The aggregate amount of CDs included in marketable securities at May 31, 2009 and May 25, 2008 was \$2.1 million and \$14.6 million, respectively.
 The Company classifies all debt securities with readily determined market values as "available for sale" in accordance with SFAS No. 115, Accounting for Certain Investments in Debt and Equity Securities.
-These investments are classified as marketable securities on the consolidated balance sheet as of May 25, 2008 and are carried at fair market value.
-Unrealized gains and losses are reported as a component of shareholders' equity and were immaterial in fiscal year 2008.
+These investments are classified as marketable securities on the consolidated balance sheet as of May 31, 2009 and May 25, 2008 and are carried at fair market value.
+Unrealized gains and losses are reported as a component of stockholders' equity and were not significant in fiscal years 2009 and 2008.
 The cost of debt securities is adjusted for amortization of premiums and discounts to maturity.
 This amortization is recorded to interest income.
-Realized gains and losses on the sale of available-for-sale securities are also recorded to interest income and were immaterial in fiscal year 2008.
+Realized gains and losses on the sale of available-for-sale securities are also recorded to interest income and were not significant in fiscal years 2009 and 2008.
 The cost of securities sold is based on the specific identification method.